lochmueller/index/README.md

 }
 ```

+### Index mechanisms

+Same information about the different index mechanisms + advantages or disadvantages.

+- *Cache* - Easy in the configuration.
+No active full index process.
+Indexing is done in the regular cache fill process.
+  No hard impact to the page performance.
+- *Database* - Very fast build process of the page content with separated PHP integrations.
+Custom content elements need
+  separated class integrations.
+- *External* - Not direct selectable in the backend!
+Used for content that is send via webhook to the EXT:reactions
+  endpoint.
+This content use the same path in the index workflow.
+- *File* - Not direct selectable in the backend!
+Is used in the regular index process to select additional files in the
+  index process.
+- *Frontend* - Use a internal subrequest and execute the regular frontend middleware stack.
+The integration have to use
+  the middleware in the right way.
+Fast then "real frontend requests" and create the real HTML markup.
+- *Http* - If there are problems with "Frontend" you can select Http.
+This create real frontend requests that are send
+  via network.
+Please keep password protection in mind.
+Very slow and have load on the server.
+- *None* - Use it to exclude the current page(tree) in the traversing process of the parent configuration.

 ## Developer information

 The extension provides a framework for easy indexing pages and files.
 Use this documentation to get the right